First up, let’s be clear. Everyone, even copywriters, make copywriting mistakes.

 At first, it followed the proven messaging hierarchy.
 I was thrilled and jumped on sharing it with my network…

-Only to realize as the days progressed, the copy kept morphing.
+Only to realize as the days progressed that the copy kept morphing.
 Sections disappeared.
 New pieces appeared.
 Bits cropped up in unexpected places.

 You can’t move pieces around or leave pieces out without missing steps in the conversation with your reader.
 The risk is that you end up sounding something like, “Here’s a problem you may have.
 Now buy this.
 Bye now.“